-The Safeguarding Panel will consist of at least three members from the Club, including the Child Wellbeing and Protection Officer, Club Secretary and sporting Director.
-This risk assessment considers any criminal conviction(s) or other information that would be considered relevant to the role.
-The decision of the Safeguarding Panel is by majority.
-The outcome of the decision with the Safeguarding Panel then contributes to the final decision of the applicant's appointment as mentioned at point 4 above.
+The Safeguarding Panel will consist of at least three members of the Club including the Child Wellbeing and Protection Officer, Director and Club Secretary.
+This risk assessment considers any criminal convictions or other information that would be considered relevant to the role.
+The decision is by majority.
+The outcome of the decision of the Safeguarding Panel then contributes to the final decision of the applicant's appointment as mentioned at point 4 above.